 Second, you have to know how to find the right balance between agility and security.
 For us, the balance is leaning towards agility and innovation but with total security.

 People need to take steps as quickly as possible, but not at all costs.
 Before starting any project, there is now a very clear line that we toe.

 Guillaume's advice for a smooth start to the certification process

 1. Do things in the correct order: do not start the certification process if security has not been a strategic issue before.
 The standard is there to approve an already-existing system.
 If you go ahead without a system in place, you'll have too much catching up to do.

 2. There must be a will to commit the company to security issues on a long-term basis:

 - involving the founders and management in the process enables all the teams to be involved;

 - make security a structural challenge for the company.
 These are not just boxes to be ticked; security is a daily issue that is integral to all operations.

 3. Provide for an adequate budget: real and mock audits, support, tools, etc.

-4. Put in place the tools necessary to receive the standard: a centralised management tool for managing equipment security (JAMF at PayFit) or background checks for new employees that you may not have been doing before (diploma, identity, previous experience).
+4. Put in place the tools necessary to receive the standard: a centralised management tool for managing equipment securely (JAMF at PayFit) or background checks for new employees that may not have been done previously (diploma, identity, previous experience).

 5. Carry out a mock audit: this allows you to take stock of your situation and identify what needs to be improved before the big inspection.